 And what do some ducks do?
 They quack, and we did too, courtesy of a yellow quacker handed out at the start of the tour.

 There are some things, quacking like a duck say, that you wouldn’t dream of doing.
-However put one enthusiastic ‘Conducktor’ … Read the rest
+However put one enthusiastic ‘Conducktor’ in front of a duck load … Read the rest

-Waka will lead the way on 7 February as a flotilla of classic and wooden boats sail, chug, motor and paddle on Lake Rotoiti.
+Waka may lead the way as a flotilla of classic and wooden boats sail, chug, motor and paddle on Lake Rotoiti.
 The Classic & Wooden Boat Parade was started in 1998 to get Lake Rotoiti’s boats out of their sheds and on to the water.
 Over 70 boats joined the annual parade in 2013.

-As a spectator, a patch of grass, sunscreen and sun hat are all you need (hopefully you can leave the umbrella in the … Read the rest
+As a spectator, a patch of grass, sunscreen and sun hat are all you need (hopefully you can leave the umbrella in the car).
+You might get hungry when others bring out the baking so take morning tea … Read the rest

 Remove the blades, add some more horse power, make it loud and low, give it a name like MowJo, and you’re on your way to having a race ready ride-on mower.

 When I saw lawn mower racing on the programme at the Rotorua A & P show last year, I thought it was a one off event unique to Rotorua.
-Not so, the first ride-on mower races were held in 2003 at the Omokoroa School gala, ride-on mowers meet regularly at the Sanson rugby park, and race at the Manawatu Garden Festival… Read the rest
+Not so, the first ride-on mower races were held in 2003 at the Omokoroa School gala, ride-on mowers meet regularly at the Sanson rugby park, and race at the Manawatu Garden Festival every year.
+The Rotorua A & P show … Read the rest

 It’s the odour that hits you first at the Agrodome Farm Show in Rotorua – the smell of sheep replaces the reek of rotten eggs.
 If you’ve been in a shearing shed it’s a familiar aroma, if not, the smell is soon forgotten as 19 breeds of sheep run on stage and take their places on the podium.

-Among them the hardy Merino, a breed that originated in Spain but now roams high country farms in the South Island, and my favourite, the Perendale, whose dreds once dressed the wigs of barristers.
-I didn’t know … Read the rest
+Among them the hardy Merino, a breed that originated in Spain but now roams high country farms in the South Island, and my favourite, the Lincoln, the curly dreadlocks from Lincolns once dressed the wigs of barristers.
+I didn’t know there was … Read the rest